How coding became cool / Amelia Humfress, Steer Coding Academy

 Coding skills are a first-class ticket to getting into this exciting, vibrant industry.
 Not only that, but when you know how to code, you can build anything that you dream of.
 That’s why we all want to code now.

 Are you learning to code?
 Is your business learning from the tech sector?
-Get involved using #geektopeak or comment below
+Get involved using #geektopeak (external link) or comment below